BIO

-cv | steven.c.parker(at)gmail.com
+cv | compiled press | steven.c.parker(at)gmail.com

 Current projects

-HOUSTON IS SINKING, 2027 (in research phase): supported by Creative Capital and Musiqa, this project uses defunct navigational tools to sonify land loss in Houston—one of the fastest sinking cities in the world.
+HOUSTON IS SINKING, 2027 (in progress): supported by Creative Capital and Musiqa, this project uses defunct navigational tools to sonify land loss in Houston—one of the fastest sinking cities in the world.
 It unfolds as an exhibition of interactive sonic sculptures made from antiquated nautical devices and a foghorn choir performance in Galveston Bay.

 Wild Sounds, 2025-2027 (in progress): a curated series of performances, workshops, and installations that amplify the connection between native plants and sound at the Ladybird Johnson Wildflower Center, one of the largest botanical gardens in the country.